tgerarden/aem2850/content/syllabus/_index.md

 - The **group project** is intended to synthesize and reinforce the individual skills you develop in class, and to provide examples of their application to business and life more generally.

+- **Class participation** and regular attendance are expected due to the interactive nature of this course.
+  - Completing in-class **examples** are an important part of class participation and learning.
+If you miss class, you are still expected to complete the in-class examples for any classes that you miss.
-- **Class participation** and regular attendance are expected.
-Excessive absences and failure to complete weekly in-class examples will impact your final grade.
+  - Excessive absences and failure to complete weekly in-class examples will impact your final grade.
 There is no penalty for the first three absences (except for the in-class prelims, which are mandatory).
-If you miss class, you are still expected to complete the in-class examples for any classes that you miss.
-You do not need to notify the instructor that you will miss class unless you anticipate missing more than three classes.
+  - Please do not notify the instructor that you will miss class unless you anticipate missing more than three classes.

 **Note: Students in AEM 5850** will have to complete a few extra assignments and meet slightly different requirements for the project.